 Then to finish, this is not much of a resource, it's more of a valuable lesson for any lover of the internet and definitely anyone in marketing: The New York Times´ Podcast Rabbit Hole.

-Tech columnist Kevin Roose looks at the impact of recommendation algorithms on social media and how they influence our behavior.
+Tech columnist Kevin Roose looks at the impact of recommendation algorithms on social media and how they influence our behaviour.
 He dives into the impact of conspiracy theories and how you can fall down a conspiracy theory rabbit hole.